gaiaverse/selectionfunctions/docs/examples.rst

 scalar or vector input.

 For our first example, let's load the
-`Boubert & Everall (2019, in prep.)`_
+`Boubert & Everall (2020, submitted)`
--- or "boubert_everall_2019" -- selection function for Gaia DR2, and then query the selection function of a G=21 source at one location on the sky:
+-- or "cog_ii" -- selection function for Gaia DR2, and then query the selection function of a G=21 source at one location on the sky:

 .. code-block :: python